 Early-bird skywatchers have a chance to can see the moon swing by two bright planets in the predawn sky on Tuesday (May 12).

-The waning, gibbous moon will meet up with the planets Jupiter (opens in new tab) and Saturn (opens in new tab), and you can catch the celestial trio above the southern horizon just before they fade into the daylight.
+The waning, gibbous moon will meet up with the planets Jupiter and Saturn, and you can catch the celestial trio above the southern horizon just before they fade into the daylight.

 Over the course of the next few days, the moon will scoot eastward in the morning sky.
 On Tuesday, it will be in the constellation of Sagittarius (the archer), along with Jupiter.
 By Wednesday, it will be in the constellation Capricornus (the sea goat), where Saturn is currently located, and by Friday morning the moon will be snuggling up to Mars in the constellation Aquarius (the water bearer).

 Related: The brightest planets in May's night sky: How to see them

 Jupiter will be in conjunction with the moon, meaning they share the same celestial longitude, on Tuesday at 5:41 a.m.
 EDT (0941 GMT) — at the exact time that the sun will rise over New York City, according to the skywatching website In-The-Sky.org.
 The moon will be 2.25 degrees to the south of Jupiter at that time.
 (For reference, your clenched fist held at arm's length measures about 10 degrees wide.)

 Saturn will also be in conjunction with the moon that same day, but not until 2:11 p.m.
 EDT (1811 GMT), when daylight will hamper the view of the ringed planet.
 Although Saturn will not be visible at the time of its closest approach, it will appear almost as close to the moon on the morning of the encounter.
 When they are at their closest, the moon will be 2.6 degrees to the south of Saturn.